 If you are removing the cluster from Scylla Manager and you are using Scylla Monitoring, refer to Prometheus Target list for more information.

-If you deleted the SSH key files they can be restored.
+If you deleted the SSH key files, you can restore them.

 From an existing node search the